wedsamuel1230/feeding-llm-pdf-test/README.md

 ### GUI Mode

 #### 1. **Configure Model**
-   - Select your preferred LLM from the dropdown (default: `gpt-4o-mini`)
+   - Select your preferred LLM from the dropdown (default: `Assistant`)
-   - Check API key status indicator (✅ green = ready)

 #### 2. **Upload PDFs**
    - **Drag & Drop**: Drag PDF files into the drop zone